 The action reminds me of graphite stocks in 2012 and rare earth plays in 2010-11.
 I’m all for taking some money out of the run but I have not dug deep enough to be compelled to get heavily involved in Lithium.
 My picks today are exclusively based on technical action, which is still very bullish.
 Markets like this that end up generating lots of momentum and hype, can keep going for a while.
 I don’t think they are done yet, thus my bet on a fresh leg higher.

-I am long shares of PLG and may choose to buy more or sell without notice
+I am long LAC, LIX, and ULI.
+I may buy more or sell at any time without notice.

-For updates and unique ideas on individual mining stocks, please sign up for our free newsletter below.
+For updates on LIX, LAC, ULI and unique ideas on individual mining stocks, please sign up for our free newsletter below.